-Kent State Commit Kalin Bennett Discusses Being 1st D1 Athlete with Autism
+Kent State Commit Kalin Bennett Discusses Being D1 Athlete with Autism

 Communication, however, is a huge part of success for any team, as is a desire to achieve perfection.
 In that regard, Bennett's inquisitive nature and desire to understand the game on a deeper level is a strength.
 And Bennett said he chose Kent State for the many support systems the school already has in place for students with autism.

-As for Bennett's aspirations off the court, he said that he hopes to one day to open his own charity.
+As for Bennett's aspirations off the court, he said that he hopes to one day open his own charity.

 "I want to be able to make a place where (autistic) kids can just come by, have fun, don't feel no fear being around other people," he said.
 "Be able to express themselves, be able to be who they are without worrying about what people think about them, or how they process stuff."